DanielPollithy/danielpollithy.github.io/_posts/2019-02-01-sum-product-network.md

 ## What comes next?

-In a subsequent write-up I am going to explain how to learn the parameters of a SPN.
+In a subsequent post I am going to explain:

+- how to learn the parameters of a SPN and
+- how to learn the structure of an SPN.

 ## Sources